JoshClose/CsvHelper/pages/writing.md

 // by a type converter.
 If the field is null, it
 // won't get written.
 csv.WriteConvertedField( "field" );

+// Don't forget to forget to end the row. csv.NextRecord();
 ```

 ### WriteComment